igorbrigadir/awesome-twitter-algo/README.md

 ## Input Data

 + The system starts with [500 million tweets posted on a daily basis](https://blog.twitter.com/engineering/en_us/topics/open-source/2023/twitter-recommendation-algorithm).
+The [input data](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2021/processing-billions-of-events-in-real-time-at-twitter-) is processed in this manner.

 It filters to showing you one of 1500 possible tweet generated candidates.

 ## Candidate Generators